-- 1. In the Content Editor, select the item for which to reset layout details to those defined in the standard values item of the data template associated with the item. - 2.
-In the Content Editor, click the Presentation tab. - 3.
-In the Content Editor, on the Presentation tab, in the Layout group, click the Reset command.
+- 1. In the Content Editor, edit the item for which you will reset layout details to those defined in the standard values item of the data template associated with the item. - 2.
+Click the Presentation tab. - 3.
+In the Layout group, click Reset.
 Sitecore prompts for confirmation before resetting the layout details field in the selected item to its standard value.